corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/generate-code/generate-code.md

 4. Click **Generate Client** and select your preferred programming language.
 5. Once the code has been generated, download the `.zip` file and extract the files.

-Follow the instructions to generate client code in:
+Follow these instructions to generate client code in:
 * [C#](#generate-client-code-in-c)
 * [Python](#generate-client-code-in-python)
 * [Java](#generate-client-code-in-java)